dougeby/IntuneDocs/intune/get-support.md

 ## Create an online support ticket

 If you are unable to find answers by using online documentation, you can create an online support ticket.

+>[!IMPORTANT]
+>If you have a billing/subscription question you can open a case to get support through the [Office Admin Center](https://portal.office.com/Support/SupportEntry.aspx).

 **Limit each support ticket to a single issue**.
 This helps us serve you better.
 Here's why: